Ukraine rebels say they are poised to recapture Donetsk airport

 "We resisted, we organised and we will do it again."

-(Additional reporting by Aleksandar Vasovic in Mariupol, Gabriela Baczynska in Donetsk, Adrian Croft and Jan Strupczewski in Brussels, Jan Lopatka and Jason Hovet it Prague, Pavel Polityuk and Kiryl Sukhotski in Kiev and Mark Trevelyan in Moscow; Writing by Peter Graff; Editing by Giles Elgood)
+(Additional reporting by Aleksandar Vasovic in Mariupol, Gabriela Baczynska in Donetsk, Adrian Croft and Jan Strupczewski in Brussels, Jan Lopatka and Jason Hovet it Prague, Pavel Polityuk and Kiryl Sukhotski in Kiev and Mark Trevelyan in Moscow, Phil Stewart and Susan Heavey in Washington; Writing by Peter Graff; Editing by Giles Elgood and Ken Wills)